 Carstensz Pyramid with International Mountain Guides

-I personally climbed Carstensz, and really enjoyed the ascent very much.
-It was a long, hard day with a pre-dawn start.
-You need to be confident moving on moderate (3rd, 4th and easy 5th class) rock terrain, on fixed ropes, rappelling, clipping in and out of anchors, etc. Up on the summit ridge we traversed several precipitous notches (that we could jump across with a belay).
-These days the biggest notch is now fixed with a cable Tyrolean Traverse so that is easier than having to rappel into the notch and climb back up the other side.
-It is not unusual to get rained on, and during our descent from the top we rappelled into several small waterfalls and got soaked.
-What an adventure!
+For Carstensz you need to be confident moving on moderate (3rd, 4th and easy 5th class) rock terrain, on fixed ropes, rappelling, clipping in and out of anchors, etc. Up on the summit ridge there are several precipitous notches to cross (with fixed ropes).
+These days the biggest notch is now fixed with a cable Tyrolean Traverse.
+It is not unusual to get rain or snow during the climb, but the temperatures are not extreme.
+Don't forget leather gloves to protect your hands from the rough rock!

 After the climb, the team will spend the night at BC before flying by out by helicopter (normally early in the morning for the best weather).
 We have used this Hybrid itinerary on our recent expeditions, and it has worked very well.
 Are you ready to Sign Up?